dara-mtl/better-post-filter-widgets-for-elementor/readme.txt

 - Flexible query system with AJAX pagination.
 - Customize widget content and style like native Elementor widgets.

+### Unique Features:

+#### Dynamic Tags:
+- Includes a series of dynamic tags, allowing users to fully utilize template grids with the free version.
+- Exclusive Repeater Field Tag: Use repeater fields directly in the Elementor frontend for more dynamic content control.

+#### Dynamic Group:
+- Allows users to use more than one dynamic tag in a single widget content.
+- Enables adding multiple dynamic tags either as content, data attributes, classes, or IDs to the widget.

 ### Supports AJAX
 Enhance your user experience!
 AJAX empowers both the filter and post widgets, eliminating the need to reload the page, ensuring a seamless and uninterrupted browsing experience.